mesosphere/dcos-docs-site/pages/1.12/cli/index.md

 ```

 <p class="message--note"><strong>NOTE: </strong>The * indicates that the CLI is currently attached to the cluster name.
 If you run the setup command again with another cluster, you will see a new item in the list.</p>

-# <a name="airgapped"></a> Airgapped Clusters

-For airgapped customers, the automatic installation of the dcos-core-cli and dcos-enterprise-cli plugins will likely fail because of the airgap
-so the 0.7 CLI will have the core plugin for DC/OS 1.12 included to ensure that customers running the CLI from within an airgap will be able to use the CLI after setup.
-However, the dcos-enterprise-cli plugin, dcos-core-cli for other versions of DC/OS, and other CLI subcommands are not included and must be downloaded
-and brought to the computer using the CLI then installed using `dcos plugin add`.

-See the [CLI plugin documentation](/1.12/cli/plugins/) for more details.

-<p class="message--note"><strong>NOTE: </strong>This will also apply to user accounts that don't have the <code>dcos:adminrouter:package</code> permission, which would prevent them from accessing Cosmos to get the <code>dcos-core-cli</code> and <code>dcos-enterprise-cli </code>package descriptions.

 <a name="dcos-log-level"></a>